 Earlier versions of KPhotoAlbum were released under the name "KimDaBa".
-The current release is KPhotoAlbum version 4.2 (as of April 2012).
+Stable releases are always announced on our news page.

 Source packages, binaries for various distros, and snapshots are available from the project Download page.

 KPhotoAlbum is available in Neon:

 - Developer Edition (stable branch) has the 5.x branch.